FOUND SUBJECTS at the Moonspeaker

 Refusing the Land (2016-06-26)

 Between all the bandying about of words like "healing" and "reconciliation" in the colonial state of canada for the past several months, I've been thinking a lot about treaties.
 Thinking a lot about the land too, and the strange ways of interacting with the land non-Indigenous people have invented.
 Or reinvented and reintroduced to the americas, as has certainly happened.
 No group of people is a uniform blob, and this is as true of non-Indigenous people as Indigenous people.
 We all have created and live within many nations.
 When we clash, it keeps going back to the treaties.
-Those stubborn treaties, which one minute colonial governments demand we forget because it's all old news and hardly matters now, the next demand we remember and follow to the letter, usually when it will benefit them.
+Those stubborn treaties, which one minute colonial governments demand we forget because it's all old news and hardly matters now, and the next demand we remember and follow to the letter, usually when it will benefit them.
 This certainly isn't helping build the credibility of or respect for colonial representative governments.
-Anyway.

 So there are a lot of treaties in north america in particular, between various colonial governments and Indigenous nations.
 Over time, to the shame of those colonial governments, they have been ignoring those treaties by as many tricks and wiggles as they can think of.
 Retroactive legislation, changes to how treaties are ratified after the fact, writing down something completely different, document destruction, you name it.
 Or just plain bad faith in the first place.
 These governments, and the colonial societies they dubiously represent are ashamed about this.
 I'm quite sure, because the terrible effort to forget the past, but somehow only the awkward bits, which never works, is something easily seen in the newspapers, textbooks, and mass market publications of all kinds.
 I do mean all kinds, including movies and television shows.
 That, and the ongoing effort to destroy Indigenous nations is still going on.
 Indigenous children are still being stolen from their families by colonial states.
 Colonial states still maintain and impose policies that cripple and destroy Indigenous ways of life.